rober12345/time-series-project-tutorial/README.md

 <!-- endhide -->

 - This is the opportunity to work on a company's real time problem.
-- You will put on practice a lot of skills and your time series new knowledge to try improving a default prediction model.
+- You will put into practice a lot of skills and your time series new knowledge to try improving a default prediction model.
-- You can use the resources provided in the course, Arima method, Prophet method, and of course continue looking for additional resources if you wish to have a different approach to the problem.
+- You can use the resources provided in the course, the Arima method, Prophet method, and of course continue looking for additional resources if you wish to have a different approach to the problem.

 ## 🌱  How to start this project

-You will not be forking this time, please take some time to read this instructions:
+You will not be forking this time, please take some time to read these instructions:

 1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
-2. Open the recently created repostiroy on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
+2. Open the recently created repository on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
 3. Once Gitpod VSCode has finished opening you start your project following the Instructions below.

 ## 🚛 How to deliver this project